scanner-research/rekall/tutorials/README.md

 ## Basics
 Start with `Basics.md`.
-This will walk you through downloading a few example videos and show you how to visualize metadata on them in `Basics.ipynb`.
+This will walk you through downloading a few example videos and metadata.
+Then move on to `Basics.ipynb`, where we show you how to move the metadata into Rekall and visualize it with Vgrid.